manwar/theweeklychallenge/content/blog/scientist-in-perl.md

 <br>

-Before I move on, it would be nice if I submit the [**pull request**](https://github.com/lancew/Scientist/pull/36) and wait for the review.
+Before I move on, it would be nice if I submit the proposed change as [**pull request**](https://github.com/lancew/Scientist/pull/36) and wait for the review.

 I will wait for few days and if I don't hear from `Lance` then I will ping him.